luxfhe/docs/fhenix/docs/devdocs/Writing Smart Contracts/Parallel-Decryptions.md

   }
 ```

-As shown in the example above, Fhenix's parallel decryption approach allows for clean, straightforward code that reads like normal synchronous operations.
+As shown in the example above, luxfhe's parallel decryption approach allows for clean, straightforward code that reads like normal synchronous operations.
 Developers can write their business logic in a natural flow, with decryption seamlessly integrated into their functions.
-This makes the code more maintainable and easier to understand, while Fhenix handles all the complexity of asynchronous decryption behind the scenes.
+This makes the code more maintainable and easier to understand, while luxfhe handles all the complexity of asynchronous decryption behind the scenes.

 ### In depth

 Behind the scenes, decryption requests are detected in transactions and sent to the appropriate decrypting party (whether Threshold Network or local decryptor).
 While these decryption requests are processed, the transactions are pushed to a special queue (a sort of tx-mempool).
 After all the decryption requests for a transaction are completed, the transaction is included in a block and executed.

 :::note
-Since Fhenix is an L2 solution with a sequencer, no traditional mempool is in place.
+Since luxfhe is an L2 solution with a sequencer, no traditional mempool is in place.
 As a result, there may be a slight delay before the transaction is included and executed in a block, potentially leading to a timeout of the original transaction (tx) receipt.
 To handle this, periodically query the tx hash in your UI.
 :::

 ```javascript